bitsofcotton/p2/README.md

 N.B. we take original/~ as x~rx, r in R when they doesn't normalized by the method like conv_check/nand.cc.

 # Tips on original stream status dimension and prediction dimension:
 We are estimating it might enough p.cc argv[1] larger than input stream status dimension to calculate in average.
 We might need to do twice if p.cc is being jammed condition.
-We need first unstable run with argv[1] \* 2 input steps.
+We normally need first unstable run with argv[1] \* 2 input steps (see above).

 # Tips on speed - accuracy trade off.
 A p.cc is using sqrt(argv[1]) for calculating status and use pad sqrt(argv[1]) length.
 So from this, the accuracy of originals can slips.

+# Tips on predicting rand.cc
+If we predict some PRNG, the separatable computing block number and its block size is the matter.
+If calculating accuracy is not enough, we need to enlarge block number supposed to pass into argv[1] in p.cc.

+If we're predicting from initialized point the plain PRNGs without timing hack initialized with fixed-size entropy without loss of the points, we only need the status size the original entropy bit size, however, we should use all of the point the PRNGs produce to predict with.
+If there's the some loss point from first point out of the status we concern in such case, the prediction might fails after the point.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing